 7. Get the necessary license and clearance

 Contact the bureau on tax in Nigeria and get a registration number from them.
 Know what the requirements for a license are to manage such a business in Nigeria.
-You also need to check with the Nigerian Customs Service and Chamber of commerce too to ensure that trade barriers and embargoes are not present in the countries you wish to do business with.
+You also need to check with the and Chamber of commerce too to ensure that trade barriers and embargoes are not present in the countries you wish to do business with.

 8. Find manufacturers or buyers for your import/export Business